 The central portion of the body that joins the land; the extreme end of the web forms the chisel edge is on a two-flute drill.

 Drilling Machine Operation:

-These are the following operations can be performed in Drilling machine.
+These are the following operations that can be performed in the Drilling machine.

 - Plane drilling operation

 - Core drilling operation

 - Counter boring operation